immich-app/immich/docs/docs/administration/backup-and-restore.md

   <TabItem value="storage template engine OFF (Default)." label="storage template engine OFF (Default)." default>

 :::note
-`\library\library` folder is not used by default on new machines running version 1.92.0.
+`UPLOAD_LOCATION/library` folder is not used by default on new machines running version 1.92.0.
 These are if the system administrator activated the storage template engine, for [more info](https://github.com/immich-app/immich/releases#:~:text=the%20partner%E2%80%99s%20assets.-,Hardening%20storage%20template,-We%20have%20further).
 :::

 **1. User-Specific Folders:**